Your guide to meal prepping, and the containers that make it easy | CNN Underscored

-Whether you want to save money by taking your lunch to the office, or you just never have enough time during the week to cook dinner, meal prepping can save time, help you shop smarter, make your money go farther and help you eat healthier.
+Whether you want to save money by taking your lunch to the office or you just never have enough time during the week to cook dinner, meal prepping can save time, help you shop smarter, make your money go further and help you eat healthier.

 Ask any dedicated meal prepper and they’ll tell you the most important part of meal prep is the planning.
 Allyson Spungin, a certified personal trainer, nutrition coach and nationally qualified NPC competitor, says, “Have a plan!
 Map out your meals and snack ideas before grocery shopping or ordering online.”
 Jessica Woo, who calls herself the Bento Box Lunch Queen, agrees.
 “Routine is everything,” she says.